AstroNvim/astrocommunity/README.md

 }
 ```

-**Note:**
+**Notes:**

-- You can disable imports by setting the enabled option to false.
-Also, you have two options to modify an existing plugin: you can use the full repository name, like "m4xshen/smartcolumn.nvim", or the module name, like "catppuccin".
-Keep in mind that the module name may differ from the folder name.
+- To disable imports, set the `enabled` option to `false`.
+You have two approaches to modify an existing plugin: use the full repository name (e.g., "m4xshen/smartcolumn.nvim") or the module name (e.g., "catppuccin").
+Remember, the module name might differ from the folder name.
-- We advise you to avoid using shorthands whenever importing a plugin to further customize it.
-Use the full import path.
+- It's recommended to use the full import path when customizing a plugin, and not the shorthand notation of just the repository name.

 ## Contributing

-If you have a plugin configuration that you would like to add to the AstroCommunity repository, read through our [Contribution Guidelines](./CONTRIBUTING.md) and make a pull request to the repository.
-Be sure to test your changes thoroughly before submitting the pull request as this is not an officially supported or maintained repository and will be up to the community to be stable.
-We are looking forward to see where this builds to!
+If you've written a plugin configuration and wish to add it with the AstroCommunity repository, please follow our [Contribution Guidelines](./CONTRIBUTING.md) and submit a pull request.
+Ensure you've rigorously tested your changes before submission.
+This isn't an official repository, so its stability relies on community contributions.
+We're excited to see how this project grows and evolves!